fomdsadmin/FacultyCV/docs/UserGuide.md

 ### Department Admin Role

 Department Admins are responsible for managing users in their department, overseeing system-wide settings, and configuring report templates.
 Below is an overview of the common pages and functionalities available to department admins.
+Every Department admin is also a Faculty Member.

 #### Users